kgateway-dev/kgateway/docs/content/reference/cli/glooctl_create_secret_oauth.md

 ### Synopsis

 Create an OAuth secret with the given name.
-The OAuth secrets contains the client_secret as defined in RFC 6749.
+The OAuth secrets contains the client_secret as defined in [RFC 6749](https://tools.ietf.org/html/rfc6749).
 This is an enterprise-only feature.
-The format of the secret data is: {"oauth" : [client-secret string]}.
+The format of the secret data is: `{"oauth" : [client-secret string]}`.
-Note that the annotation resource_kind: '*v1.Secret' is needed in order for Gloo to find this secret.
+Note that the annotation `resource_kind: '*v1.Secret'` is needed in order for Gloo to find this secret.

 ```
 glooctl create secret oauth [flags]